tessel/t1-docs/tools.md

 Beyond the [modules](tessel.io/modules), libraries and examples for connecting with Tessel.

 &#x20;<a href="#api-pir-https-www-npmjs-org-package-pir" name="api-pir-https-www-npmjs-org-package-pir">#</a> [pir]( https://www.npmjs.org/package/pir )
-Node library for a PIR motion detector
+Node/Tessel library for a PIR motion detector

+&#x20;<a href="#api-pulse-sensor-https-www-npmjs-org-package-pulsesensor" name="api-pulse-sensor-https-www-npmjs-org-package-pulsesensor">#</a> [pulse sensor]( https://www.npmjs.org/package/pulsesensor )
+Node/Tessel library for a pulse sensor

 &#x20;<a href="#api-tessel-ht16k33-https-www-npmjs-org-package-tessel-ht16k33" name="api-tessel-ht16k33-https-www-npmjs-org-package-tessel-ht16k33">#</a> [tessel-ht16k33]( https://www.npmjs.org/package/tessel-ht16k33 )
 Use the Adafruit HT16K33 LED Backpack with your Tessel